nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 > **Note**: `<index_number>` is the index number of a recipe as listed by the `recipe all` command!

-For example, to view the recipe for Hainanese Chicken Rice, use the command `recipe 6`.
-The recipe displayed will also include the calorie count, to aid in your calorie tracking if necessary.
+For example, to view the recipe for Hainanese Chicken Rice, use the command:
+`recipe 6`

 ![recipedetails3.png](images/recipedetails3.png)
 <sub>Fig 13: Sample of Recipe Details command showing the output of</sub> `recipe 6` <sub>, the recipe for Hainanese Chicken Rice, with user input highlighted.</sub>